 Recommended by Jenny from travelynnfamily.com

+Best warm places in Europe in May?
 The Dordogne is arguably the prettiest region of France, and May is the perfect time to visit as the weather is nicely warming up, yet the summer droves of tourists have not quite yet arrived.

 This is not the place to tick off-sites, but rather spend your days wandering quaint medieval towns (like Domme and Sarlat) and enjoying outstanding haute cuisine al fresco.
-If you’re feeling energetic and need to work off those calories after a long lunch, then a kayak along the either the Dordogne or Vézère rivers in a must.
+If you’re feeling energetic and need to work off those calories after a long lunch, then a kayak along either the Dordogne or Vézère rivers is a must.
 There are numerous hire points along the rivers.
-It’s also worth visiting the ancient rock art sites in the region, some of which is thousands of years old; the caves at Lascaux are world-famous and for good reason.
+It’s also worth visiting the ancient rock art sites in the region, some of which are thousands of years old; the caves at Lascaux are world-famous and for good reason.

 Allow at least a week to drink in the Dordogne vibes.
 Staying in the countryside gîte with self-catering facilities is a great idea.
 But if you’re visiting the Dordogne with kids, you may want to look at one of the camping and holiday parks in the region as they will have a pool and playground.

+Where is hot in Europe in May?
 Also known as Zante, this Greek island has two very different sides to it.
 The first is the one most visitors know as a major destination for those on package holidays.
 The other side of the island is much quieter, especially during Springtime, and much more rural.
 This doesn’t mean it isn’t worth visiting.
 It does mean visitors will get to experience the island much more like a local.

 To the southwest of the Zakynthos island, there are traditional villages, a must for those looking for local cuisine.
 To the west, there are rugged cliffs for those who like to hike and amazing views, with cliffs plummeting into turquoise waters.
 Finally, wherever you go, you’ll find beautiful sandy beaches, with white sands and blue seas and you may be able to spot turtles too.